 Breathable cotton masks with a graphically simple but powerful declaration: "Harlem American."

-This local fashion designer's expertly crafted masks come in an array of beautiful fabrics–look for bright new ginghams and Liberty prints–in washable cotton.
+This local fashion designer's expertly crafted masks come in an array of beautiful fabrics–look for bright ginghams and Liberty prints–in washable cotton.

 Produced in Harlem and the South Bronx, these sturdy cotton masks are meant to be washed and reused.
 Look for the "Harlem Ming" design featuring an exotic cat print.